 The benefits on this page are not part of the FEHB contract or premium, and you cannot file an FEHB disputed claim about them.
 Fees you pay for these services do not count toward FEHB deductibles or catastrophic protection out-of-pocket maximums.
-These programs and materials are the responsibility of the Plan, and all grievances must follow the Plan's guidelines.
+These programs and materials are the responsibility of the Plan, and all appeals must follow their guidelines.
 For additional information contact the Plan at 800-966-5955 (TTY: 711) or visit our website at www.kp.org/feds.